huandu/go-sqlbuilder/README.md

 To be more verbose, we can use `PostgreSQL.NewSelectBuilder()` to create a `SelectBuilder` with the `PostgreSQL` flavor.
 All builders can be created in this way.

-Right now, there are only two flavors, `MySQL` and `PostgreSQL`.
+Right now, there are only three flavors, `MySQL`, `PostgreSQL` and `SQLite`.
 Open new issue to me to ask for a new flavor if you find it necessary.

 ### Using `Struct` as a light weight ORM